 There are always exceptions, but for most people, practising a healthy lifestyle – ie you’re active, eat plenty of veg, go easy on the booze, and avoid tobacco – significantly reduces the risk of miserable, costly diseases like stroke, heart disease, type 2 diabetes, cancer and depression (see footnote below) compared to drinkers, smokers and the chronically inactive.
-If you’re not often ill, your health insurance company won’t need to pay out so often for your healthcare than for someone with chronic disease.
+If you’re not often ill, your medical insurance provider won’t need to pay out so often for your healthcare than for someone with chronic disease.

 1. It depends how long you’ve been healthy

-2. It depends who you’re insured with
+2. It depends on who you’re insured with

 The short answer: